BekBrace/pyramid-weather-app/README.md

 User-Friendly: Crafted with user-friendliness in mind, the interface boasts an intuitive form for effortlessly entering the city name.

-Weather Icons: Visual icons make it a breeze for users to grasp weather conditions at a glance, all thanks to the Pyramid Framework's flexibility.
+Weather Icons(in process): Visual icons make it a breeze for users to grasp weather conditions at a glance, all thanks to the Pyramid Framework's flexibility.

 Customization: Personalize your experience!
 Users can easily customize the city they want to check the weather for.